veremchukivan/arbius/README.md

 ### **4.1 Music**

-Each stage of the game has music that matches the atmosphere:
+Each stage of the game is accompanied by music that matches the atmosphere:
-- **Start Menu**: Melodies that immerse you in the game world.
+- **Start Menu**: Melodies that immerse you in the world of the game.
-- **Main Game**: Atmospheric compositions that emphasize the tension and gloom of the night world.
+- Main Game: Atmospheric compositions that emphasize the tension and gloom of the night world.
-- **Level Transitions & Victory Screen**: Specially selected music to enhance emotional moments.
+- Level Transitions and Victory Screen**: Specially selected music to enhance emotional moments.
-- **Death Screen**: Dramatic soundtracks that signal failure and the importance of timely action.
+- Death Screen: Dramatic soundtracks that signal failure and the importance of timely action.

-Zdrojom hudby pre úrovne, úvodnú obrazovku, prechodové obrazovky, cutscénu a obrazovku Game Over bol zvukový balík:
+Zdrojom hudby pre úrovne, úvodnú obrazovku, prechodové obrazovky, cutscenu a obrazovku Game Over bol zvukový balík:
 🔗 [instagram music](https://www.instagram.com/).
 ---